37 Types of Wedding Venues You Need to See Before Making Your Final Decision

 • What do our favorite venues look like?

-In this article:
+Types of wedding venues In this article:

-Amusement Parks | All-Inclusive Venues | Banquet Halls | Barns | Beaches | Bed and Breakfasts | Boats and Yachts | Breweries and Distilleries | Cabins and Cottages | Campgrounds | Castles | City Halls | Conference Centers | Country Clubs | Farms | Private Gardens | Greenhouses | Historic Homes and Buildings | Hotels | Lake Houses | Libraries | Lofts and Rooftops | Museums and Galleries | Nightclubs | Private Homes | Public Spaces and Parks | Ranches | Religious Institutions | Resorts | Restaurants | Sports Stadiums | Summer Camps | Theaters | Tree Houses | Universities and Colleges | Wineries and Vineyards | Zoos and Aquariums
+Amusement Parks | All-Inclusive Venues | Aquariums and Zoos | Banquet Halls | Barns | Beaches | Bed and Breakfasts | Boats and Yachts | Breweries and Distilleries | Cabins and Cottages | Campgrounds | Castles | City Halls | Conference Centers | Country Clubs | Farms | Private Gardens | Greenhouses | Historic Homes and Buildings | Hotels | Lake Houses | Libraries | Lofts and Rooftops | Museums and Galleries | Nightclubs | Private Homes | Public Spaces and Parks | Ranches | Religious Institutions | Resort | Restaurants | Sports Stadiums | Summer Camps | Theaters | Tree Houses | Universities and Colleges | Wineries and Vineyards

-1. Amusement Parks
+1. Amusement Park Wedding

 If you and your partner love thrills and adventure, share that passion with your guests by hosting your wedding at an amusement park.
 This wedding venue option allows guests to embrace their inner child with fun carnival games, roller coasters and Ferris wheel rides.
 Take advantage of the location by asking the staff to keep the park's food stations open or by hiring caterers that specialize in tasty festive treats like cotton candy, funnel cake, corn dogs and burgers––don't be afraid to add a unique spin to your menu.